 → Start Here to Find Your Next Favorite Recipe ←

 For the most part, Mexican Picadillo and Cuban Picadillo are about the same with the same comfort food nostalgia.
 You have ground beef and potatoes.
-This is the first time I’ve used green olives in a recipe.
-Yum!
-I’ve added jalapeno peppers, but you can use serrano peppers, if you prefer more heat.
+This is the first time I’ve seen green olives in a Mexican recipe.

 I decided against adding raisins as I found in many of the Picadillo recipes.
 I was just too skeptical about raisins in a stew.
 I’m sure it must be good, but I wasn’t prepared for that right now.